 Table 5 Tree Pruning Works to be Completed Prior to Site Establishment.
-Pruning Works Tree 2 Cinnamomum camphora (Camphor Laurel) 4 Collees Street Pruning Class Code Crown Lift by rem mm at the point 3.5 metres above A maximum of 59 achieve the clea noval of lowest branches with a maximum diameter of 50 of attachment (branch collar) to achieve a clearance of e ground level on the western side of the tree. % of the total live canopy is to be removed in order to arances as specified.
+Pruning Works Tree 2 Cinnamomum camphora (Camphor Laurel) 4 Collees Street Pruning Class Code Crown Lift by removal of lowest branches with a maximum diameter of 50 mm at the point of attachment (branch collar) to achieve a clearance of 3.5 metres above ground level on the western side of the tree.
+A maximum of 5% of the total live canopy is to be removed in order to achieve the clearances as specified.
 Crown Modification 7.3.3